 The discovery of aspirin in 1897 and penicillin in 1928 has had a tremendous impact on medicine.
 Aspirin and penicillin were and still are the "miracle makers" in medicine.
 Would metformin, the famous anti-diabetic medication, be the next miracle maker and join the aspirin-penicillin club to save millions of lives by acting as an anti-cancer?

-Interfering with metabolism of cancer cells causes "turmoil in tumors", succumbing them to death.
-One of the metabolism modulators that is under a heavy research is the famous anti-diabetic medication metformin.
+Interfering with the metabolism of cancer cells causes "turmoil in tumors", succumbing them to death.
+One of the metabolism modulators that is under heavy research is the famous anti-diabetic medication metformin.
 It is being evaluated alone and in combination with other anti-cancer drugs.
 So far, the results are promising!

-Preliminary studies show that metformin disrupts and inhibits the enzyme mTOR (mammalian Target of Rapamycin)―an enzyme/protein that acts and operates as a master regulator in cell proliferation, growth, differentiation and mortality.
+Preliminary studies show that metformin disrupts and inhibits the enzyme mTOR (mammalian Target of Rapamycin)―an enzyme/protein that acts and operates as a master regulator in cell proliferation, growth, differentiation, and mortality.

 In the upcoming years, we will see if metformin could be a miracle maker next to aspirin and penicillin.
 Let`s hope that it could!